1. Piper & Powlett luxury Kyneton accommodation 2. Farm views at Big Tree Distillery's gin cellar door 3. Mountain Gin tasting at Mount Macedon

-This Macedon Ranges gin tasting tour is for six adults and is all about:
+This Macedon Ranges gin experience tour is for two adults and is all about:

 - Tasting locally distilled gin

 - Enjoying a relaxing road trip through picturesque mountain-scapes and farmland

 What your prize includes

 Gin.
 Good times.
 Great company.
 Did we mention gin?